RezdarNajeeb/file-manager/README.md

 ---

-<center>Built with ❤️ using Laravel, TUS Protocol, and MinIO</center>
+<div style="text-align:center">Built with ❤️ using Laravel, TUS Protocol, and MinIO</div>